Piefou/git-cheatsheet/README.md

 Switch to another branch, '-b' to create if non-existent.
 If a remote branch exists with this name, it will follow its changes

 `git merge [branch]`
-Merge the branch to your current workdir
+Merge the branch to your current workdir. 'merge --abort' for #nop the merge

 `git push [remote] --delete [branch]`
 Delete the remote branch